rlin25/FrizzlesRubric/README.md

 - **expert_5_0_prompt_tooling**: Detects references to AI tools or automation.
 - **expert_6_0_prompt_repetition**: Flags repeated or duplicate prompts.

-Each expert exposes a simple HTTP API (usually `/predict` or `/check`) and can be run standalone (see each expert's README and Dockerfile for details).
+Each expert exposes a simple HTTP API and can be run standalone (see each expert's README for details).

 ---